nunit/nunit/docs/articles/developer-info/Packaging-the-V2-Adapter.md

 Introduction
 ------------
 There are two purposes for building the adapter, one is for creating the packages for a  release - which is what this page is about, the other is for creating whatever you need for debugging or testing purposes.
-For the latter, see [How to build and debug the adapter]

 The procedure described here is for those people who need to release a new version of the adapter.